-The researchers behind this study used a questionnaire called the Rational-Experiential Inventory (REI) to gauge whether people were more rational or more intuitive in their decision making.
-If you know how to score a psychological inventory, you can fill in the REI yourself!
+The researchers behind this study used a questionnaire called the Rational-Experiential Inventory (REI) to gauge whether people were more rational or more intuitive in their decision-making.14 You can try filling out the REI yourself!
 Otherwise, simply ask yourself questions about how you normally solve problems.
 Do you believe in trusting hunches?
 Do you avoid thinking in depth about problems?
 If your answer to questions like these is “yes,” you might be an intuitive thinker.
 There’s nothing wrong with that—but if you’re looking to avoid the decoy effect, consider employing some of the strategies above.

 How it all started

 The concept of asymmetric dominance was coined by Joel Huber, John Payne, and Chris Puto.
-Before this point, dominant models of how people make decisions all shared a common assumption: the regularity principle, or the idea that adding a new alternative to a set of options cannot increase the likelihood of choosing a member of the original set.8 In other words, psychologists and economists specifically believed that something like the decoy effect would be impossible, because it violates the regularity condition.
+Before this point, dominant models of how people make decisions all abided by the regularity principle, or the idea that adding a new alternative to a set of options cannot increase the likelihood of choosing a member of the original set.8 In other words, psychologists and economists specifically believed that something like the decoy effect would be impossible because it violates the regularity condition.

-Huber, Payne, and Puto ran an experiment where they asked participants to choose between a number of hypothetical alternatives.
+Huber, Payne, and Puto ran an experiment where they asked participants to choose between various hypothetical alternatives.
 The decisions involved beer, cars, restaurants, lottery tickets, camera film, and television sets.
 For every scenario except the one involving lottery tickets, the presence of a decoy increased the percentage of people who said they would pick the target.8

-These results challenged the regularity condition, as well as something called the similarity hypothesis.
-Proposed by Amos Tversky, the similarity hypothesis states that, when a new product enters the market, it will disproportionately “cannibalize” the market share of items that are most similar to it.
+These results challenged the regularity condition, as well as another concept called the similarity hypothesis.
+Proposed by Amos Tversky, the similarity hypothesis states that when a new product enters the market, it will disproportionately “cannibalize” the market share of items most similar to it.
 Put more simply, consumers will be split between the new product and older ones that have a lot in common with it.
 However, this does not happen in the decoy effect.
 Instead, decoys can boost the popularity of the alternative that it is closest to: the target.

 Example 1 – Dating apps

-The decoy effect does not only apply to products on a store shelf; it can also affect how you perceive your options in the marketplace of love.
-Dan Ariely, who ran the Economist experiment above, has found that we tend to be more interested in people if we see them alongside a similar looking, but slightly less attractive, decoy.12
+The decoy effect not only determines how you evaluate brands on the store shelf, but also how you choose between options in the marketplace of love.
+Ariely, who conducted the Economist experiment above, has found that we tend to be more interested in people if we see them alongside a similar looking, but slightly less attractive, decoy.12

-This effect is likely to be most relevant for people who use dating apps, such as Tinder or Bumble.
-When we are presented with a long stream of potential partners, there is a good chance that our decisions will be affected by the faces we have seen previously.
+This effect is likely most relevant for people who use dating apps, such as Tinder or Bumble.
+When presented with a long stream of potential partners, there is a good chance that our decisions will be affected by the faces we have seen previously.

 Example 2 – Politics

-The decoy effect may also play a role in politics, specifically in political races where there are two frontrunners.
-Some psychologists have even argued that the decoy effect played a major role in the 2000 US presidential election, through independent Ralph Nader.
+The decoy effect may also play a role in politics, specifically in political races with two frontrunners.
+Some psychologists have even argued that the decoy effect played a major role in the 2000 US presidential election through independent candidate Ralph Nader.
 Rather than take votes away from the democratic candidate Al Gore, as is commonly believed, Nader’s presence may actually have increased the number of votes cast for the candidate he more closely resembled: George W. Bush.2

 What it is

-The decoy effect describes how people’s preferences when picking between two options is altered by the addition of a third, relatively unattractive “decoy” option.
+The decoy effect describes how people’s preferences when picking between two options are altered by adding a third, relatively unattractive “decoy” option.
 The decoy is asymmetrically dominated, meaning that it is completely inferior to one option (the target) and somewhat inferior to the other (the competitor), making us more likely to choose the prior.

 Why it happens

-Decoys are a type of behavioral nudge, an unobtrusive type of intervention that can subconsciously alter the way we make decisions.
-Decoys capitalize on a number of weaknesses of our decision making processes: they make it easier to rationalize our intuitive choices, they make us feel less overwhelmed by choice overload, and they prey upon our dislike of losing out.
+Decoys are a type of behavioral nudge, an intervention that subconsciously alters how we make decisions.
+Decoys capitalize on a number of weaknesses of our decision making processes: they make it easier to rationalize our intuitive choices, they make us feel less overwhelmed by choice overload, and they prey upon our dislike of losing out from loss aversion.